-- Each account is automatically added to the Everyone group.
+- Each account is automatically added to the Service Accounts group.
 If a role is assigned to that group, the service account gets the permissions from that role.

-- Service account can be added to any group to get that group’s role (and permissions).
+- Service accounts can be added to any group to get that group’s role (and permissions).

 As an administrator, you generate (and revoke, if needed) authentication tokens for the service account.
 It’s also possible to deactivate a service account completely.